Skip to main content

 Finding channel ID in Slack

-3. In the Emoji Reactions, configure the emoji reactions from Glean on messages that trigger a response to inform teammates of its status.
+3. In Emoji Reactions, configure the suggestion available, shared in channel, and not helpful reactions that Glean adds to messages that trigger a response.

-4. After you’ve specified all the setting, click Save.
+4. After you have specified all the settings, click Save.

 Add Glean to Slack channels